DHP-stottepakke/pages/pages/dmp_knowledge_base/2_documentation_quality.md

 > 2b.1\
 Explain how the consistency and quality of data collection will be controlled and documented.
 This may include processes such as calibration, repeated samples or measurements, standardised data capture, data entry validation, peer review of data, or representation with controlled vocabularies.

+In the planning phase, describe all steps and routines to be applied that ensures the consistency and quality of the data, e.g. to avoid errors in the data collection and in the capturing and recording of the data.
+In the active phase, adjust routines if this is considered necessary or beneficial to this end.

 #### Sufficiently adressed (DMP Evaluation Rubric)
 - Clearly describes the approach taken to ensure and document quality control in the collection of data during the lifetime of the project.